 2. Fixed income

 A fixed income fund is one that invests primarily in bonds or other debt securities.
-It generally pays a return on a fixed schedule to investors, typically in the form of fixed interest or dividends.
-The amount of the payments can vary.
-Usually preferred as a tool to generate regular income and to preserve capital.
+It generally pays investors returns on a fixed schedule, typically in the form of fixed interest or dividend payments.
+The amount of these payments can vary, and investors are typically repaid the principal sum that they had invested, on top of the returns received over time.

 Examples of fixed income instruments: